cs4241-22a/a3-persistence/README.md

 - challenges you faced in realizing the application
 - what authentication strategy you chose to use and why (choosing one because it seemed the easiest to implement is perfectly acceptable)
 - what CSS framework you used and why
 - include any modifications to the CSS framework you made via custom CSS you authored
 - the five Express middleware packages you used and a short (one sentence) summary of what each one does.
 If you use a custom function for *one* (and one alone) middleware please add a little more detail about what it does.
+  - Custom middleware for getting a user by id

 ## Technical Achievements
 - **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy
+- Update a user
+- Delete a user
+- Create a new user

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative...